rahmatnazali/pimage/README.md

 This project is part of our paper that [has been published at Springer](https://link.springer.com/chapter/10.1007%2F978-3-030-73689-7_39).
 More detailed theories and steps are explained there.

-The project is formerly written with Python 2, which is now left unmaintained [here](https://github.com/rahmatnazali/image-copy-move-detection-python2).
+The project is formerly written with Python 2 for our Undergraduate Thesis, which is now left unmaintained [here](https://github.com/rahmatnazali/image-copy-move-detection-python2).
+The original thesis is written in Indonesian that in any case can also be downloaded from [here](http://repository.its.ac.id/1801/).

 ## Description
 The implementation generally manipulates overlapping blocks, and are constructed based on two algorithms: